AustinNich/reading-notes/texteditors-terminals.md

 ----

 A terminal is the actual interface to your computer that you can type and execute text based commands.
 The terminal is used to execute commands that allow you to do a certain task like: display computer content, locate and create file pathways, create networks, access text editors, and so much more!
 The commands that you use while working in a terminal can very based on the Terminal used, but all use common code languages like JavaScript, Python, C#, C++, and Ruby!
-Below are a few common operating systems and some info about them!
+Below are a few common operating systems and how to open the terminal!

 -  Macbook
   - How to open Terminal?
     - You can start by looking under Applications -> Utilities.
 An easy way to get to it is the key combination 'command + space' which will bring up Spotlight, then start typing Terminal and it will soon show up.
-  - The command line interface (CLI), or the language that you type into Terminal to interact with your Mac, is called bash.
 - Linux
   - How to open Terminal?
     - On linux systems, you can try to find it in Applications -> System or Applications -> Utilities.
 Alternatively you may be able to 'right-click' on the desktop and there may be an option 'Open in terminal'.
-  - Shell Scripting is the language of the linux terminal.
 - Windows
   - If you are on Windows and intend to remotely log into another machine then you will need an [SSH client](https://www.ssh.com/academy/ssh/client).